 If your web site is aimed at tree surgeons or farmers then brown may well be the color to consider.
 Brown comes in various shades and generally exists by the combination of 2 colors.

+You can also use several combinations of colors to get a brown.
+For example mixing together orange and blue, yellow and purple, or red and green.
 Brown can come in various forms and shades.
 Familiar browns include beige, chestnut, chocolate, khaki, tan and taupe.
 But how can you make the colors and shades from other colors?

 So what colors make brown?
 Most colors mixed together will give you some shade of brown.
 Nix it with white or black and you will lighten or darken the brown.
 If you have more than the primary colors then you can mix brown with just 2 colors.